RevolutionTech/seared-quail/README.md

 ### Prerequisites

-Seared Quail requires [PostgreSQL](http://www.postgresql.org/), which you can install on debian with:
+Seared Quail requires [PostgreSQL](http://www.postgresql.org/) and pip, which you can install on debian with:

-    sudo apt-get install postgresql postgresql-contrib libpq-dev python-dev
+    sudo apt-get install postgresql postgresql-contrib libpq-dev python-dev python-pip

 I recommend using a virtual environment for Seared Quail.
 If you don't have it already, you can install [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and virtualenvwrapper globally with pip: